mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 defrauded government might approach the Travellers, asking them to locate Landrel and bring him to justice.
-Personal enemies from the scientific community may desire revenge for some slight or injury, or they might seek to ‘plant’ the Travellers on one of Landrel’s expeditions in order to discredit him in some way.
+Personal enemies from the scientific community may desire revenge for some slight or injury, or they might seek to 'plant' the Travellers on one of Landrel's expeditions in order to discredit him in some way.
 ```